 - Keep Row Headings in Excel When Scrolling Without Freeze

 Here, we have the same dataset (B1:C5) in Excel just like the above methods.
-Now we need to make the first row as header.
+Now we need to make the first row as a header.
 We can do this easily by using the Print Titles option in Excel.
 It specifies rows and columns in Excel that will be printed on each page.
-This makes printed copy easier to read.
+This makes printed copies easier to read.

 - In the beginning, select the Page Layout tab and click on the Print Titles.

-- Then, the Page Setup window will appear.
+- Then, the Page Setup window will appear

-- Click on the Rows to repeat at top.
+- Click on the Rows to repeat at top:

 - Now, select the first row.